-Tempered Safety Glass Finishes
+Tempered Safety Glass Finishes (for exterior deck railings)

 The most common types or finishes available for tempered safety glass used in exterior deck railings is different intensity levels of tint & color shades.

 A clear tempered version is shown on the left for comparison purposes.
 In order of appearance there is bronze tempered grey tempered & dark grey tempered.